CindyLinz/Chrome-TaobaoOrderDetailArchiver/README.md

-This is a Chrome extension for archive a Taobao order detail page and also its item detail snapshot pages.
+This is a Chrome extension for archiving a Taobao order detail page and also its item detail snapshot pages.

 Usage: